-The Palaeontological Association takes a proactive approach to the privacy of visitors and members and ensure the necessary steps are taken to protect your privacy throughout their visiting experience.
-Our websites complies with all UK national laws and requirements for user privacy.
+The Palaeontological Association takes a proactive approach to the privacy of visitors and members and ensures that the necessary steps are taken to protect privacy throughout their visiting experience.
+Our websites comply with all UK national laws and requirements for user privacy.

 Information We Collect

 In running and maintaining our websites we may collect and process the following data about our users:

 - Information about use of our site including details of visits such as pages viewed and the resources that have been accessed.
 Such information includes traffic data, location data and other communication data.

 - Information provided voluntarily by you.
 For example, when you register for information, become a member or make a purchase.